alextaujenis/code-challenge/README.md

 the related birds) can be solved by recursively asking "who are your children" and returning all unique values when no more children are found.
 Children that have already been processed are removed on each iteration to make sure each path is traversed only once.
-Then all birds are returned with bulk node id SQL query.
+Then all birds are returned with a SQL join query.

 ## Design